Frontend-io/documentation/payment-methods/paystack-redirect.md

    Before you give value to the customer, please make a server-side call to our verification endpoint (which should be your callback URL) to confirm the status and properties of the transaction.

 4. Handle `charge.success` event: We will post a `charge.success` event to the webhook URL set for your transaction's domain.
-If it was a live transaction, we will post to your live webhook url and vice-versa.
+If it was a live transaction, we will post to your live webhook url and if it is a test transaction, we will post to your test webhook url.

    For more information on this, please see [Events](https://developers.paystack.co/v1.0/docs/events).